 Additional information: Last month, INIS announced that spouses and de facto partners of CSEP holders would be able to obtain Stamp 1G immigration permission if requested.
 INIS has now provided guidance on how the process will work for de facto partners of CSEP holders who are coming to Ireland with their partner.

 The new scheme applies to all non-EEA de facto partners of CSEP holders, whether they are from a visa-waived country or not.
 Visa-waived nationals will be required to present their preclearance letter of approval to an immigration officer upon arrival in Ireland.
 Most visa-required nationals will be required obtain preclearance and then include their letter of approval in their visa application.
-Applicants from countries that require biometrics as part of the visa application process (currently China, India, Nigeria and Pakistan) should first file the preclearance application and can then immediately proceed with the visa application, before the preclearance approval letter is issued.
+Applicants from countries that require biometrics as part of the visa application process (currently China, India and Nigeria) should first file the preclearance application and can then immediately proceed with the visa application, before the preclearance approval letter is issued.

 Applicants and their sponsors will be required to provide a copy of their current and previous passports, police clearance certificates for every country in which they have resided for the past five years, bank statements, a detailed relationship history and evidence of contact, co-habitation, financial inter-dependence, and health insurance.
 Applicants will additionally be required to provide evidence of fee payment, residence outside of Ireland and, if applicable, evidence of legal residence outside their country of citizenship.
 Sponsors will be required to provide a copy of their CSEP and employment contract as well as evidence of educational qualifications and work experience.